betrybe/neo4_ecto/README.md

 Please make sure to update tests as appropriate.

+## Running containerized tests with Earthly

+It is also possible to run tests under a containerized environment using [earthly](https://earthly.dev/get-earthly):

+    $ earthly -P +setup-linters
+    $ earthly -P +test-neo4ecto

+You can also use this to interactively debug any tests with diferent images of Neo4j and Elixir.

+    $ earthly -P -i --build-arg ELIXIR_BASE=1.12.0-rc.1-erlang-24.0-alpine-3.13.3 +setup-linter
+    $ earthly -P -i --build-arg ELIXIR_BASE=1.8.2-erlang-20.3.8.26-alpine-3.11.6 --build-arg NEO4J=4.1 +test-neo4ecto

 ## Copyright and License

 The source code is under the Apache 2 License.